odoo/documentation/content/administration/maintain/odoo_online.rst

 Trigger a database upgrade.

 .. seealso::
-   For more information about the upgrade process, check out the :doc:`Odoo Online upgrade documentation <../../upgrade/request/odoo_online>`.
+   For more information about the upgrade process, check out the :ref:`Odoo Online upgrade documentation <upgrade/request-test-database>`.

 .. _odoo_online/duplicate: